Foundations and Fluidity

 Conference Details & Registration

 We’re looking forward to seeing everyone in October of 2026 at our next ISSRNC conference, which will take place at Casa Artom in Venice, Italy.
+You can find all of the latest conference details and updates below.

 Keynote Speakers